bioinformaticsdotca/HT-Biology_2017/HtSeq/module2_lab.md

  * The alt allele is either a deletion or insertion of one or two "T"s
  * The remaining bases are mismatched, because the alignment is now out of sync
- * The dbSNP entry at this location (rs74604068) is an A->T, and in all likelihood an artifact
- * (i.e. the common variants included some cases that are actually common misalignments caused by repeats)
+ * (Using an older version of dbSNP (1.3.1) the entry at this location (rs74604068) is an A->T, and in all likelihood an artifact i.e. the common variants included some cases that are actually common misalignments caused by repeats.
+This is getting better; this entry is not present anymore in dbSNP 1.4.7!)

 ## Coverage by GC